Skip to content

 What file types does NotebookLM support?

 NotebookLM supports PDFs, Google Docs, Google Slides, websites, YouTube videos, and audio files.
-You can combine multiple source types in a single notebook for cross-format analysis and synthesis.
-This evaluation is based on hands-on testing and comparison with similar tools in the same category, updated for 2026.
+You can combine multiple source types in a single notebook for cross-format analysis and synthesis, all grounded in citations from your uploads.

 Who should use NotebookLM?